samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 ![packageFile](/docs/invoke.gif)

 Now, we need to download the connection profile, and move it to our current working directory.
-1. Go back to your IBM Blockchain Starter Plan, and click on the `Overview` tab in the top-left corner.
+1. Go back to your IBM Blockchain Platform Starter Plan, and click on the `Overview` tab in the top-left corner.
 2. From the `Overview` tab, click on `Connection Profile`.
 3. Once you click on `Connection Profile` you'll have an option to view as `Raw JSON` or `Download`.
 Click on `Download`.